Keynotes

 We are very pleased to announce the TPDL 2025 invited speakers.

-Yannis Ioannidis, National and Kapodistrian University of Athens
+by Yannis Ioannidis, National and Kapodistrian University of Athens

-Yannis Ioannidis (Ph.D., Computer Sciences, UC Berkeley; MSc, Applied Mathematics, Harvard University; Diploma, Electrical Engineering, National Technical University of Athens) is the President of the Association for Computing Machinery (ACM).
-He is a Professor at the Department of Informatics and Telecommunications of the National and Kapodistrian University of Athens as well as an Associated Faculty at the "Athena" Research and Innovation Center, where he also served as the President and General Director for 10 years.
-His research interests include Database and Information Systems, Data Science, Data and Text Analytics, Data Infrastructures and Digital Repositories, Recommender Systems and Personalization, and Human-Computer Interaction, topics on which he has published over 170 articles in leading journals and conferences and also holds four patents.
+Yannis Ioannidis (Ph.D., Computer Sciences, UC Berkeley; MSc, Applied Mathematics, Harvard University; Diploma, Electrical Engineering, National Technical University of Athens) is the President of the Association of Computing Machinery (ACM).
+He is a Professor at the Department of Informatics and Telecom of the University of Athens as well as an Associated Faculty at the “Athena” Research and Innovation Center, where he also served as the President and General Director for 10 years.
+His research interests include Database and Information Systems, Data Science, Data Infrastructures and Digital Repositories, Recommender Systems and Personalization, and Interactive Digital Storytelling, topics on which he has published over 180 articles in leading journals and conferences and holds four patents.
 His work is often inspired by and applied to data management and analysis problems that arise in industrial environments or in the context of other scientific fields (Social Sciences and Humanities, Life Sciences, Physical Sciences) and the Arts.
-He has been the coordinator and legal entity head of OpenAIRE, which implements the European policies on open access to research publications and data.
-He is the software director of the European Human Brain Project flagship initiative, the coordinator of the EOSC Future strategic project, which implements the core elements of the European Open Science Cloud, and a coordinator or partner in tens of other European and national research and innovation projects.
-He is an ACM and IEEE Fellow, a member of Academia Europaea, and a recipient of several research and teaching awards.
-He has been the Greek delegate to the European Strategy Forum on Research Infrastructures (ESFRI) for more than 10 years and a co-chair of the Global Climate Hub of the UN Sustainable Development Solutions Network (UN SDSN).
+He is an ACM and IEEE Fellow, a member of Academia Europaea, and a recipient of several research, teaching, and service awards.
+He is a co-founder of OpenAIRE, the international data infrastructure for Open Science in Europe, as well as of several AI/data-driven start-ups.
+He is also a co-chair of the Global Climate Hub of the UN Sustainable Development Solutions Network.

 "Digital Humanities on the Semantic Web: from Infrastructure to Practical Applications, AI-based Knowledge Discovery, and Web of Wisdom"